SAP Digital Manufacturing (DM)

 Brings on-demand scalability as your business grows

-Cloud MES is a so-called ‘Software As A Service (SaaS)’ solution, meaning that the software runs over the internet in a public or private cloud using data center hardware and infrastructure.
+SAP Digital Manufacturing (DM) runs securely over the internet in a public or private cloud using data center hardware and infrastructure.

-On-premise deployments regularly require daunting up-front time and capital investments while a cloud-based MES system can be simply accessed through an Internet browser.
-As a result, it does not require expensive hardware, IT personnel or a lengthy implementation process.
-Furthermore, cloud solutions won’t require expensive upgrade fees or regular oversight by in-house IT; factors like these boost the value of ownership.
+On-premise deployments regularly require daunting up-front time and capital investments, while a cloud-based MES can be simply accessed through an Internet browser.
+As a result, it does not require expensive hardware, additional IT personnel or a lengthy installation process.
+Furthermore, cloud solutions won’t require expensive upgrades or regular oversight by in-house IT; factors like these boost the value of ownership.

-With increased bandwidth and stability that have now become the norm, this has allowed MES to untether itself from having to be physically located at the plant.
-Ease of access also leads to greater utilization of MES, leading to increased employee operational awareness and KPI target compliance.
+With increased internet bandwidth and stability that has now become the norm, this has allowed MES to untether itself from having to be physically located at the plant.
+Ease of access to information also leads to greater utilization of MES, leading to increased employee operational awareness, engagement and KPI target compliance.

-Cloud is actually making sophisticated MES solutions available to smaller and midsized organizations.
-Companies no longer require an increase to IT staff or expensive server hardware hitting CAPEX.
+Cloud makes sophisticated MES solutions easily available to smaller and midsized organizations.
+Companies no longer require an IT staff increase or expensive server hardware hitting CAPEX.